andwn/ym2020/README.md

 1. Get [marsdev](https://github.com/andwn/marsdev) set up.
 Vanilla SGDK on Windows may work too, but I didn't try.
 2. Just clone the repo and run `make`.

+Alternatively, you can build the ROM using Docker with the command:

+    ./build-rom.sh

 ### License

 Code: MIT